breezy-weather/breezy-weather/CONTRIBUTE.md

 ```
 to:
 ```
-app/src/main/java/org/breezyweather/sources/<yourproviderid>/
+app/src/main/java/org/breezyweather/sources/<yoursourceid>/
 ```

-We will use OpenWeather as a base as it is the most “apply to most situations” provider, without having too many specific code that most providers don’t need.
+We will use OpenWeather as a base as it is the most “apply to most situations” source, without having too many specific code that most sources don’t need.
-But at each step, you can have a look at what already exists for this provider if you feel like something you want to implement might already have been done on other providers.
+But at each step, you can have a look at what already exists for this source if you feel like something you want to implement might already have been done on other sources.

 ### API key (optional)

-If you need an API key or any kind of secret, you will to need declare it in `app/build.gradle` as `breezy.<yourproviderid>.key`.
+If you need an API key or any kind of secret, you will to need declare it in `app/build.gradle` as `breezy.<yoursourceid>.key`.
 Then declare the value in `local.properties` which is private and will not be committed.